seyuboglu/milieu/README.md

 ```

 ### Visualizing model predictions
 You can **visualize** the model's predictions in the context of known associated nodes (red), predicted nodes (orange), and the mutual interactors between them (blue).
-In the screenshot below, we show a visualization for tracheomalacia.
+In the screenshot below, we show a visualization of *Mutual Interactors*' predictions for tracheomalacia.
+Note: these visualizations do not yet work with Jupyter Lab - start up a classic Jupyter Notebook to visualize your predictions.
 ```
 show_network(network, tracheomalacia_proteins, predicted_proteins)
 ```